 We operate a Practice Complaints procedure as part of the NHS system for dealing with complaints.
 Our system meets national criteria.

-Non-Emergency Patient Transport to hospital appointments is available for eligible patients of West Essex CCG.
+Non Emergency Patient Transport to hospital appointments is available for eligible patients of NHS West Essex Clinical Commissioning Group.

 Please call the Patient Transport Service on 0300 123 2295 oo discuss transport requirements for attending hospital appointments.

 When you call please have your NHS number, GP Surgery and appointment details available.
 Please be aware that if your hospital appointment changes you must call 0300 123 2295 to rearrange your transport.

 Telephone lines are open Monday to Friday 9am to 5pm (excluding Bank Holidays)

 East of England Ambulance Service working with NHS West Essex Clinical Commissioning Group

 Conducting high quality clinical research helps us to keep improving NHS care by finding out which treatments work best.

 In this practice, you might be asked to take part in a clinical research study.
 Alternatively, ask our staff about clinical studies suitable for you.

 Taking part in a clinical research study is voluntary and can be a rewarding experience.